kammradt/tutorial-express-mongodb/README.md

 ```

 > 1. `npm run dev` will start a development server.
-> 2. `npm run start` will run a real server that will onyl be used after we finish our app.
+> 2. `npm run start` will run a real server that will only be used after we finish our app.

 So, just to verify if everything is ok, we can run `npm run dev`.